-From all the models I’ve seen I would have to rate the quality of Vango as slightly ahead of Coleman and their levels of waterproofing are one of the best in the business as can be seen in this model which has a mightily impressive 5,000 mm hydrostatic head rating (see the bottom of the page for an explanation).
+From all the models I’ve seen I would have to rate the quality of Vango as slightly ahead of Coleman and their levels of waterproofing are one of the best in the business as can be seen in this model which has an excellent hydrostatic head rating (see the bottom of the page for an explanation).

-The best feature of this tent is its overall robustness with metal alloy poles so you don’t have to worry about them snapping when you’re miles from anywhere and an ultra-thick 6,000 mm waterproof groundsheet.
+The best features of this tent are its overall robustness with metal alloy poles so you don’t have to worry about them snapping when you’re miles from anywhere, and an ultra-thick waterproof groundsheet.*

 It has a porch of sorts but because it’s quite low you can’t sit in it, but it’s perfect for lying down with a cup of tea when you wake up with the door unzipped onto a breathtaking mountain view.

-And that’s exactly the type of camping trip where this Vango Orion 200 shines.
-It’s easy to pitch and repack into its bag, it’s lightweight at only 2.6Kg, and it’s guaranteed to keep the weather at bay no matter if it’s blowing a hooley or the skies are pouring.
+And that’s exactly the type of camping trip where this Vango Banshee 200 shines.
+It’s easy to pitch and repack into its bag, it’s lightweight, and it’s guaranteed to keep the weather at bay no matter if it’s blowing a hooley or the skies are pouring.

 The quality you get for the price they’re asking is, in my humble opinion, outstanding.

-Vango does more than just manufacture backpacking tents for hikes into the wild outdoors and this Odyssey Inflatable tent proves they can cater to all markets.
+Vango does more than just manufacture backpacking tents for hikes into the wild outdoors and this Apollo 5-man tent proves they can cater to all markets.